Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- The Bachelor’s degree is in Marketing XYZ University, Graduated May 2021.
+- BA in Business Administration XYZ University, Graduated May 2021.

 - Relevant courses: Market Research, Data Analysis and Consumer Behavior